 Deborah’s nonprofit background includes service as a regional major gifts officer at The Ohio State University, director of corporate and foundation development at Ohio University and executive director of two state affiliates of national nonprofit organizations, the Leukemia and Lymphoma Society, Indiana Chapter and the Indianapolis Keep America Beautiful Affiliate.
 She also served as director of development for the north/central Texas chapters of the American Diabetes Association and the Multiple Sclerosis Society.
 She is a former trustee of the Alpha Gamma Delta Foundation and a recipient of the prestigious “Sagamore of the Wabash” honor from the Governor of Indiana.
 Deborah volunteers her time and resources to several local, national and international philanthropic causes.

 2 Meetings, 1 Trip

-NEW THIS YEAR: To provide maximum value for attendees, the NIC is moving its Annual Meeting of Members to August to be held in conjunction with THE Foundations Seminar.
-NIC member fraternities, foundation and fraternity staff and volunteers, as well as NICF and NIC Alliance Partners, will now be able to attend both conferences in one trip to Indianapolis (Aug.
-28-30, 2017).
-We hope this will bolster conversations among staff and volunteers, as well as bring new attendees to Seminar programming.
+To provide maximum value for attendees, the NICF and NIC now hold THE Foundations Seminar in conjunction with the NIC’s Annual Meeting of Members.
+NIC member fraternities, foundation and fraternity staff and volunteers, as well as NICF and NIC Alliance Partners, are now able to attend both conferences in one trip to Indianapolis.
+Our goal is to bolster conversations among staff and volunteers, as well as bring new attendees to Seminar programming.

 Who should attend?